 When the mushrooms are tender, mix in bok choy.
 Finally, cook cubes of tofu for the last five minutes.
 Serve the soup with the green parts of the scallions as a garnish.

-These ideas will get you started on cooking with mushrooms, but there’s plenty more varieties and techniques for you to explore as you work toward an online culinary arts certificate.
+These ideas will get you started on cooking with mushrooms, but there’s plenty more varieties and techniques for you to explore as you work toward an online culinary arts diploma or degree.
 From dried chanterelle in sauces to burger patties made from portobello, the uses of fungi are seemingly endless.